Look Yan Kit

-Look Yan Kit (陆寅杰; 1849 — 1933) was a Cantonese dentist who came to Singapore in 1877 and found great success, having several high profile clientele.
+Look Yan Kit (陆寅杰; 1849 — 1933) was a Cantonese dentist who came to Singapore in 1877 and found great success, having several high-profile clientele.
 He was a millionaire.

 Early life

 Look was born in Guangzhou in 1849 and studied dentistry in Hong Kong.

 Career

-He came to Singapore in 1877, where he opened a dental clinic.
-His clinic was very successful, and attracted several high profile clientele, such as Abu Bakar of Johor and the Rajah of Solo.
+Look came to Singapore in 1877, where he opened a dental clinic.
+He was very successful, and attracted several high-profile clientele, such as Abu Bakar of Johor and the Rajah of Solo.
 Due to the success of the clinic, he became a millionaire.

 He owned 70 houses and two plantations.
 He was a founder of the Kwong Wai Shiu Hospital, and served on the hospital's management committee.